-Extracurricular group activities, including team-building, program planning, and interaction with local Jewish communities and agencies are required as a part of the program.
+Co-curricular group activities, including team-building, program planning, site visits and other interaction with local Jewish communities and agencies are required as a part of the program.

-For more information and course grids, see http://www.ssw.umich.edu/programs/jclp/.
+For more information and course grids, see http://ssw.umich.edu/offices/jewish-communal-leadership-program.